Transition and Accommodation Process

 Step 1: Submit your request for accommodations

-Submit your request for accommodations, along with the appropriate documentation, to the Office of Student Accessibility Services.
-Requests should be made in writing to the Office of Student Accessibility Services.
-If you need assistance requesting an accommodation please call the Office of Student Accessibility Services at 603-899-4126.
+Submit your request for accommodation to the Office of Student Accessibility Services.
+Requests should be made in writing to the Office of Student Accessibility Services using the online Accommodations Request Form.
+If you need assistance requesting an accommodation please call the Office of Student Accessibility Services 603-899-4109

 Submit current documentation of a disability, neurodiversity or condition to the Office of Student Accessibility Services.
 IEP’s and/or 504 plans may not be sufficient documentation to determine eligibility for accommodations.
 Please review the documentation guidelines for more information.